-scope of clinical practice: the extent of an individual healthcare provider's approved clinical practice, based on the individual's skills, knowledge, professional registration (where applicable), performance and professional suitability, and the needs and service capability of the organisation.

-screening: a process of identifying patients who are at risk, or already have a disease or injury.
+scope of clinical practice: means the extent of an individual healthcare provider's approved clinical practice, based on the individual's skills, knowledge, professional registration (where applicable), performance and professional suitability, and the needs and service capability of the organisation.
+Distinct from practice screening: means a process of identifying patients who are at risk, or already have a disease or injury.
 Screening requires enough knowledge to make a clinical judgement.

-semi-critical equipment: items that come into contact with mucous membranes or non-intact skin, and should be single use or sterilised after each use.
+semi-critical equipment: means items that come into contact with mucous membranes or non-intact skin and should be single use or sterilised after each use.
 If this is not possible, high-level disinfection is the minimum level of reprocessing that is acceptable.

-serious deterioration: physiological, psychological or cognitive changes that may indicate a worsening of the patient's health status.
+serious deterioration: means physiological, psychological or cognitive changes that may indicate a worsening of the patient's health status.

-service context: the particular context in which clinical care is delivered.
-Service delivery occurs in many different ways, and the service context will depend on the organisation's function, size and organisation of care regarding service delivery mode, location and workforce.
+service context: means the particular context in which clinical care is delivered.
+Service delivery occurs in many different ways, and the Service context will depend on the organisation's function, size and organisation of care regarding service delivery mode, location and workforce.

-service provider: a separately constituted organisation that is responsible for implementing clinical governance, administration and financial management of a service unit or service units providing clinical care to patients.
-These range from owner-operated day-only services, where a single clinician is also responsible for administrative and management operations of the organisation, to complex organisations comprising of many clinicians who may not be directly employed, a supporting workforce, management and an overarching governing body.
+service: means the physical setting where cosmetic surgery is performed.
+A Service is a separately constituted organisation that is responsible for implementing clinical governance, administration and financial management of the physical setting where cosmetic surgery is performed.
+A Service ranges from small day-only Services, where the clinical, administrative and management operations of the organisation are the responsibility of a single person or small number of people, to complex organisations comprised of many clinicians who may not be directly employed, a supporting workforce, management and an overarching governing body.

-shared decision making: a consultation process in which a clinician and patient jointly participate in making a clinical decision, having discussed the options, and their benefits and harms, and having considered the patient's values, preferences and circumstances.
+shared decision making: means a consultation process in which a clinician and patient jointly participate in making a clinical decision, having discussed the options, and their benefits and harms, and having considered the patient's values, preferences and circumstances.

-standard: agreed attributes and processes designed to ensure that a product, service or method will perform consistently at a designated level standard national terminologies: a structured vocabulary used in clinical practice to accurately describe the care and treatment of patients.
+standard: means agreed attributes and processes designed to ensure that a product, service or method will perform consistently at a designated level.

+standard national terminologies: means a structured vocabulary used in clinical practice to accurately describe the care and treatment of patients.
 Clinicians around the world use specialised vocabulary to describe diseases, operations, clinical procedures, findings, treatments and medicines.
 In Australia, terminologies include SNOMED CT-AU and Australian Medicines Terminology.
 Standard national terminologies are also referred to as clinical terminologies.

-standard precautions: work practices that provide a first-line approach to infection prevention and control and are used for the care and treatment of all patients.
+standard precautions: means work practices that provide a first-line approach to infection prevention and control and are used for the care and treatment of all patients.
 Standard precautions include: hand hygiene, use of personal protective equipment (masks, gloves, gowns, protective eyewear) to prevent blood or bodily fluid exposure, routine environmental cleaning aligned to risk, safe use and disposal of sharps, reprocessing of reusable equipment and devices, respiratory hygiene and cough etiquette (including physical distancing), aseptic technique, linen and waste management.